 For games which are canceled after the referee is on site, EMAIL and advise Grimaldi.

 The game time listed on ARBITER is THE CORRECT TIME, unless otherwise informed by Grimaldi.
 PLEASE DO THIS, to avoid confusion about game times!!!
-The NUMBER ONE (1) assigned official should FORWARD the assignment email to the AD/coaches’ names listed at the bottom of the email assignment, AND COPY your partner.
+The NUMBER ONE (1) assigned official should FORWARD the assignment email to the AD/coaches’ names listed at the bottom of the email assignment, AND.
+COPY your partner.

 Request that ANY change in the schedule (which can be seen in the email) be communicated to you at the EARLIEST opportunity.